 Lastly, the insights from an energy management system comprised of smart circuits can truly enhance the home's overall energy system.
 For a more in-depth summary, check out Lumin's Guide to Whole Home Battery Backup.

 Why Lumin Smart Panel is the Right Choice

 To summarize, smart circuits can provide responsive load management, which unlocks the full potential of an energy storage system and does not hem a homeowner into a handful of backed-up circuits.

-The battery systems are protected from quick depletion through automated control and the homeowner can direct power to whatever they need when they need it.
-The homeowner will also have real-time data on their home's energy usage, which rooms and appliances that usage is coming from, how much longer the battery should be able to run, and take control of their consumption.
-Smart circuits are key to the operation of any home’s microgrid!
+The battery systems are protected from quick depletion through automated "smart" control and the homeowner can direct power to whatever they need when they need it.
+With a smart breaker, the homeowner will also have real-time data on their home's energy usage, which rooms and appliances that usage is coming from, how much longer the battery should be able to run, and take control of their consumption.
+Smart circuit breakers are key to the operation of any home's microgrid!